Utah

 Right to Correct (Effective July 1, 2026)

-Beginning July 1, 2026, Utah consumers will also have the right to request that a controller correct inaccuracies in their personal data, taking into account the nature of the personal data and the purposes of the processing.
-This right was added through a 2025 legislative amendment.
+Beginning July 1, 2026, Utah consumers will have the right to request that a controller correct inaccuracies in their personal data, taking into account the nature of the personal data and the purposes of the processing.
+This right was added through a 2025 legislative amendment and brings Utah in line with the correction rights that Virginia, Colorado, Connecticut, and Texas already provide.
+Businesses should ensure their consumer request workflows are updated to handle correction requests by the effective date.

 How to Exercise Your Rights

 Consumers can exercise their rights by submitting a request directly to the business.
-The Utah Division of Consumer Protection provides sample request letters and a data privacy complaint form that consumers can use.
+The Utah Division of Consumer Protection provides sample request letters and a data privacy complaint form.

 Controllers must respond to consumer requests within 45 days of receiving the request.
 If a controller declines to take action, it must inform the consumer without undue delay and explain the basis for the refusal.